 Although there are upsides to the fractional reserve banking system, it has its risks and downfalls, especially during recessions and times of economic crisis.
 But it’s an accepted form of banking in the US.

 Money management is a personal journey, and it’s important to check in with your accounts to make sure they’re still the best option available to you.
 In some cases, switching to a different type of account can be an option worth considering.

-SoFi Money® is a cash management account that allows users to see what they are saving and spending in one account.
+SoFi Checking and Savings® is a checking and savings account that allows users to see what they are saving and spending in one account.
 There are no monthly fees, no overdraft fees, and no minimum balance fees.
 Account-holders can access their money from 55,000+ ATMs without incurring any fees.
 Plus, all of SoFi’s tools are easily accessible right from your phone.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.